proyectitos-fisi/elenadb/README.md

 - [x] [Tree traversing](pkg/storage/index/another_bptree.go): BFS and DFS are used to traverse the B+Tree.
   <https://en.wikipedia.org/wiki/Tree_traversal>

+- [x] [Greedy optimization](pkg/database/planner.go): By generating all the possible plans to fulfill a query, we can choose the best one. <https://en.wikipedia.org/wiki/Greedy_algorithm>

 ## Data structures used

-- [ ] Bloom filters.
+- [x] Bloom filters.
 A probabilistic data structure to test whether an element is on a set.
   Used to implement fast Hash Table misses.
   <https://en.wikipedia.org/wiki/Bloom_filter>